opencomputeproject/onie/docs/_sources/design-spec/x86_nos_interface.txt

 x86 NOS Interface
 -----------------

-On x86 the NOS and ONIE communicates using GRUB environment variables stored in the ``ONIE-BOOT`` partition.
+On x86 the NOS and ONIE communicate using GRUB environment variables stored in the ``ONIE-BOOT`` partition.

-ONIE provides a tool called ``onie-boot-mode`` that a NOS uses to set the ONIE boot mode to one of:
+ONIE provides a tool called ``onie-boot-mode`` that an NOS uses to set the ONIE boot mode to one of:

 - ``install``